Integralist/integralist.co.uk/content/page/resume.md

 ### 2018

-- Designed and implemented a Python package that acts as a Tornado web handler decorator for acquiring/caching/revalidating an asymmetrical public key (provided by an authentication server we built in Go).
-This key is then used once we have acquired a signed JWT object so we may verify the integrity is intact.
-It's purpose was to make engineers time assigning authentication to their services much simpler and less time consuming, and provide a consistent experience across the platform.
+- Designed and implemented a Python package which acted as a Tornado web handler decorator for acquiring/caching/revalidating an asymmetrical public key (provided by the authentication reverse proxy we built in Go - see below bullet).
+The key is used to verify the signature (message integrity) attached to a JWT containing public user data.
+Its purpose was to help engineers to quickly integrate with our custom built authentication service and provide a consistent experience across the platform.
+- Co-designed/engineered an authentication service layer reverse proxy (written in Go).
+Utilised JWT's (signed using public-key cryptography) to ensure upstream protected services could trust the received user data and its integrity.
 - Selected to be part of a new infrastructure team tasked with designing a new 'authentication and authorization' service layer(s).
 - Promoted to Staff Software Engineer in January.